Sculpture Garden & Cottage

 Garden - Museum - Gallery

-An 18th century cottage and garden filled with an ecclectic mix of art and artefacts.
+An 18th century cottage and garden filled with an eclectic mix of art and artefacts.

 In the garden, sculpture is integrated with a mix of traditional and contemporary planting in newly landscaped borders and pathways surrounding the cottage.

-Within the cottage - in 4 well ventilated rooms - information about the history of the cottage and the family who lived and gardened there over the last 100 years, sits amongst original furniture and art installations made in response.
+Within the cottage, information about the history of the cottage and the family who lived and gardened there over the last 100 years, sits amongst original furniture and art installations made in response.

 Sculpture in the Garden